-Now draw a plastic grocery bag containing five oranges, a bag of chips and a jar of peanut butter.
+First, draw a bag of groceries – paper or plastic, you choose.
+Now, draw a plastic grocery bag containing five oranges, a bag of chips and a jar of peanut butter.
 Much easier, right?
 Why?
 Because by knowing what’s inside, we better our understanding of our subject.

-01. The anatomy of a horse’s legs
+01. How to draw a horse’s legs

 Contrary to popular belief, horses do not have 'backward knees'; their knees are just not as obvious as those of a human.
 Same with a horse’s shoulders: it’s not immediately obvious that the shoulders of a horse are actually more front-facing than positioned at the top of the horse’s back.
 Once you understand these two key points, horses will start to make a lot more sense to you.